rolandwalker/dynamic-fonts/README.markdown

 ## Explanation

-Dynamic-fonts.el makes font configuration more portable between machines.
+`dynamic-fonts.el` makes font configuration more portable between machines.
 When Emacs is starting up, dynamic-fonts chooses fonts for your basic faces based on which fonts are actually available on your system.